LEINYN-G/Project3_Product-Management-Journey-8/DataBase.md

 <img src="Image/cel.jpeg" alt="App Screenshot" width="300" height="300">

+Woohoo!
+Our Database and the Table which we will be using to store and manipulate data are ready!

 Now, we can move ahead with our project and start creating the GUI and the other functionalities that will help us to interact with this Product Data database.

 <img src="Image/code.jpeg" alt="App Screenshot" width="300" height="200">

+Refer to GUI.md file...